FavianSulthanW/FavianSulthanW.github.io/README.md

 This is one of my classes that i took in my 5th semester.
 Here's the summary of the projects that i did:
 - Analyzed real hoax text dataset from [mafindo](https://www.mafindo.or.id/), made a text classification model with the highest accuracy, did some exploratory data analysis(EDA), and text analysis using [Voyant Tools](https://voyant-tools.org/) to gain insights and giving recommandations from it.
 - Analyzed real property dataset from various property websites in Indonesia, gaining important insights using EDA and giving recommendations from it.
 - For my midterm test, we were given a dataset of mathematics departement alumni.
 We were told to gain 3 most important insights.
-I did EDA with visualizations and made a regression model to check the relationship between variables.
+We did EDA with visualizations and made a regression model to check the relationship between variables.
+- For my finals, we were given another dataset with a total of 200.000+ observations.
+We were told to gain insights from it.
+My team did EDA, made ordinal logistic regression model, and a classification model.

 ### Project-Based Virtual Internship: Data Scientist - Rakamin Academy